AlexsLemonade/refinebio/README.md

 Once you've built the `common/dist` directory and have the Nomad and Postgres services running, you're ready to run jobs.
-There are three kinds of jobs within the Data Refinery.
+There are three kinds of jobs within Refine.bio.

 #### Surveyor Jobs